New Jersey Cannabis Wholesaler License

 - Require a cannabis wholesaler to meet any public health and safety standards, industry best practices, and all applicable regulations established by the commission

-In relation to the fees, the legislation requires that they comply with the following:
+In relation to the fee schedule, the legislation requires that they comply with the following:

 - They shall be in the form of a schedule that imposes a greater fee for premises with more square footage; and